bwRavencl/ControllerBuddy-Install-Script/README.md

 ## Description

-This script streamlines installing and updating [ControllerBuddy](https://controllerbuddy.org) and the official [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) on Windows and Linux x86-64 systems.
+This script streamlines installing and updating [ControllerBuddy](https://controllerbuddy.org) and the official [ControllerBuddy-Profiles](https://github.com/bwRavencl/ControllerBuddy-Profiles) on Windows x86-64 and Linux (x86-64 and aarch64) systems.
 It performs the following tasks:

 - Checks for the latest version of `InstallControllerBuddy.sh` and updates itself when necessary